schr0841/project-3-group-03/README.md

 - [Images folder](https://github.com/schr0841/project-3-group-03/tree/main/images): Contains various screenshots of our outputs.

 ### Database Documentation
 As a group, we were interested in working on a healthcare project, and we found the dataset to be large and suitable for our needs.
 We used Pandas to clean and transform the data, Pandera for data validation, PostgreSQL to create the schema and an entity relationship diagram (ERD), and SQLAlchemy to run various queries and find answers to our research questions.

 ## Project Pipeline
+To execute the ETL process, follow these steps:
 ### Datasets (csv and xlsx) -> Python (Pandas and Pandera) -> PostgreSQL -> Python (SQLAlchemy)

 ### Data Sources
-The datasets were obtained from:
+The datasets:
 1. [Indicators of Heart Disease (2022 Update)](https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease/)

 2. [National Population by Characteristics: 2020-2023](https://www.census.gov/data/tables/time-series/demo/popest/2020s-national-detail.html)

 ### Data Cleaning

-Transformation of the datasets included:
+Transformation of the datasets includes, but is not limited to:

 - Splitting the ‘RaceEthnicityCategory’ column to Race and Ethnicity (heart disease dataset)